The First 36

 The project is designed to rethink the nature of parent & me programs in Jewish institutions and refine their ability to deepen and enhance the social and emotional development of the youngest children and their parents.

-Each cohort of 12 early childhood educators (parent & me teachers, and transition teachers) participates in a year-long program that includes meetings with colleagues, educational seminars with cutting-edge neuroscience researchers, and professional coaching.
+Each cohort of early childhood educators (parent & me teachers, and transition teachers) participates in an 18-month program that includes meetings with colleagues, educational seminars studying cutting-edge neuroscience, and professional coaching.
 As Fellows in this program, they have access to a wide variety of high quality resources offered by the Simms/Mann Institute including videos, articles and speakers.
 They learn from some of the top neuroscientists in the world addressing development of children, birth to three years.

 For further information please contact BJE Senior Consultant Phil Liff-Grieff.